Keto White Chicken Chili

 Traditional versions rely on cannellini beans for body.
 Those beans add 15 to 20 grams of net carbs per cup.
 My keto version skips the beans entirely and uses cauliflower rice instead.
 You still get that chunky texture, and the total drops to just 6.5g net carbs per serving.

 The real star is the broth.
 Green chilis, cumin and oregano build the flavor base, then cream cheese melts into everything and creates this thick, velvety sauce that coats every piece of shredded chicken.
-I’ve tested this with both heavy cream and cream cheese, and the cream cheese version holds up better as leftovers (it doesn’t separate when you reheat it).
-The first time I tried heavy cream the broth was good on day one, but it thinned out in the fridge overnight.
+I’ve tested this with both heavy cream and cream cheese, and the cream cheese version holds up better as leftovers.
+Heavy cream tasted great on day one but thinned out in the fridge overnight.
 Cream cheese keeps its body even after three days.

 This recipe works in the pressure cooker (25 minutes), slow cooker (6 to 8 hours), or on the stove top (45 minutes).
 I use the pressure cooker on weeknights.
 Toss everything in, set it to cook for 15 minutes, and dinner is on the table before my kids finish homework.
-The slow cooker version is great for meal prep days when I want dinner waiting for me, and it develops a slightly deeper flavor from the longer cook time.
-I have a full collection of pressure cooker recipes and slow cooker recipes if you want more ideas.
+The slow cooker version is great for days when I want dinner waiting for me, and it builds a slightly deeper flavor from the longer cook time.
+If you have leftover rotisserie chicken, skip the pressure cook step and stir it in shredded at the end.
+Cuts total time to about 10 minutes.
+I do the same thing with my keto crack chicken leftovers.

 Top it with avocado, shredded cheese, cilantro and a squeeze of lime.
 Scoop it up with pork rinds for a low carb chili dip, or serve it alongside my beef chili for a chili bar night.
 My kids eat two bowls and never notice the cauliflower rice (it disappears into the broth).
-If you want another creamy comfort bowl, try my clam chowder or chicken noodle soup.
+A reader named Tasha said her son, who had vetoed every healthy chili since they went keto, went back for seconds without a word and asked her to save leftovers for school lunch.
+If you want more creamy comfort bowls, try my clam chowder or chicken noodle soup.

 How to make this creamy chili